hamilton-lima/smallflatworld/docs/alpha2-plan.md

 - player library
 - upload mp3 files
 - add code action to play mp3
-- Drag and drop from library - timeboxed
+- Drag and drop from library

+release 0.4.2

+### Create scene elements with code
 CURRENT
-- add code action to play musical note
-- add code action to play a sequence

-### Create scene elements with code
 - Add function to create scenario elements
 - Display mouse position and character position - to be used as reference for the create scenario code